-CALCULUS - HON
+CALCULUS - HON/CCP

 Calculus extends the concepts of functions and their applications as examined in Precalculus to more general cases.
-Using the fundamental idea of the limit of a function, the following topics are studied: continuity, differentiation, optimization, rates of change, integration, transcendental functions, and volumes of rotational solids.
+Using the fundamental idea of the limit of a function, the following topics are studied: continuity, differentiation, optimization, rates of change, integration, transcendental functions, and applications of derivatives and integrals.
 There is a summer assignment covering a review of some basic Precalculus concepts required for this course.

-Prerequisite: 76% or higher in Precalculus CPX or successful completion of Precalculus Honors
+Prerequisite for Honors: 76% or higher in Precalculus CPX or successful completion of Precalculus Honors Prerequisite for CCP: 82% or higher final course grade in Precalculus CPX or Honors